What to do if a new hire isn't working out

 Poor performance: This is where they don’t meet the expectations of the role, such as missing KPIs or submitting work that’s not up to standard.

-Cultural misalignment: They might not fit into the team or contribute to meetings, or have issues with attendance and tardiness.
+Misalignment with team culture: They might not fit into the team or contribute to meetings, or might experience personality clashes.

-This might be happening for a number of reasons, says Leah Lambart, Career and Interview Coach at Relaunch Me.
+This might be happening for a number of reasons, says Leah Lambart, Career Coach and Director at Relaunch Me.
 “Going right back, inconsistencies in the recruitment process can cause these problems.
-Perhaps the job description wasn’t right for the role, a candidate’s skills weren’t properly assessed or references checked,” she says.
+Perhaps the job description wasn’t right for the role, a candidate’s skills weren’t properly assessed or references weren't checked,” she says.

 What are the legal requirements and ethical considerations?

 If an employee is dismissed during their 90-day trial period, they cannot bring a personal grievance for unjustified dismissal.
-However, if an employee is not subject to a valid trial period, the employer will need to follow a fair and reasonable process before seeking to dismiss them.
+However, if an employee is not subject to a valid trial period clause, the employer will need to follow a fair and reasonable process before seeking to dismiss them.

-Employers in New Zealand must satisfy the test of justification, which requires them to have a justifiable reason to terminate employment, and to follow a fair and reasonable process, says Rob McStay, Senior Associate at MinterEllisonRuddWatts.
+Employers in New Zealand must satisfy the test of justification, which requires them to have a justifiable reason to terminate employment, and to follow a fair and reasonable process that complies with its statutory good faith obligations, says Rob McStay, Senior Associate at MinterEllisonRuddWatts.

 “Basically, this means considering what a fair and reasonable employer could have done in all the circumstances, and ensuring you’ve acted in good faith throughout any dealings with employees,” he advises.